mitranim/statil/readme.md

 // and returns false if the path should be ignored.
 Example:
 //   {ignorePaths: ['partials/index.html']}
 options.ignorePaths

+// If a string, it's passed as a second argument to `path.replace()`, using
+// normal JavaScript semantics.
+Paths included into `options.renameExcept` are
+// ignored.
+If a function, it's called with each path to generate a new path. options.rename

+// Array of paths to ignore in `options.rename`. options.renameExcept

+// Array of functions that get called with `(content, path)` when rendering
+// each template.
+This can be used for post-processing like markdown rendering. options.pipeline
 ```

-The options object is passed directly to lodash's `_.template`.
+Other options are passed directly to lodash's `_.template`.
 Refer to its
-options documentation.
+documentation.

 ## Templating